kkruecke/cplus-documentation/notes/auto-decltype.rst

     const auto& rx = x;
     decltype(rx); //  decltype(x) = const int&

 If you have an expression instead of a name, then ``decltype(expr)`` is either an lvalue or an rvalue.
 If it an lvalue, then decltype will add a reference to it.
-Below when we add parenthesis to ``x`` before passing it to **decltype**, we turn it into an expression;
-it is not longer solely a name:
+Below, when we add parenthesis to ``x`` before passing it to **decltype**, we turn it into an expression; it is not longer solely a name:

 .. code-block:: cpp